StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 1. How much time did you spent on the HW in total?
 2. Which question(s) did you enjoy the most?
-3. Is the programming components in the HWs helping you understand the concepts better?
+3. Are the programming components in the HWs helping you understand the concepts better?
 4. Did the HW1 questions complement the lectures?
 5. Any other comments?